 - It keeps the information safe while transmitting

 If you are using Windows OS, you may need to have IP routing enabled to set up static routing tables using ROUTE.EXE.
-It is the process that allows your data to move over multiple computers on a network rather than one device only.
+It is the process that allows your data to move over multiple computers on a network rather than one device only in UK.
 However, keep in mind that in Windows, routing is disabled by default.